-Instead of heading to a dermatologist for help, she’s seen people try to manage their psoriasis on their own, attempting to scrape or pumice away the typical thickened red scales.
+Instead of heading to a dermatologist for help, she's seen people try to manage their psoriasis on their own.
+They may attempt to scrape or pumice away the typically thickened red scales.
 This not only makes things worse for vulnerable psoriatic skin, but it also completely ignores the root cause of the issue.
-“Psoriasis is a chronic disease that involves your immune system, and as with any chronic disease, you’re always going to need a 360-degree, holistic treatment,” says Dr. Markowitz.
+"Psoriasis is a chronic disease that involves your immune system, and as with any chronic disease, you're always going to need a 360-degree, holistic treatment," says Dr. Markowitz.

 Over the last few years, advances in psoriasis technology have made it significantly easier to find such treatments.
 Keep reading for the ones that Dr. Markowitz recommends.

 Before diving into the most effective treatments for psoriasis, it's first important to understand what it actually is.
 Psoriasis is an overgrowth of the top layer of skin cells in the epidermis, brought about by an overactive immune system.
 The condition tends to be cyclical, the Mayo Clinic explains, flaring up for a few weeks or months before subsiding for a while.
 Common triggers include infections, cuts or burns, certain medications, and fragrances that are frequently found in beauty products.